aviramha/talks/rust-meetup-il-december/slides.md

 - Syscalls are the way to call the kernel from user mode.
 - They are the only way to do things like file IO, network IO, etc.
 - Syscalls are usually done by calling the `syscall` instruction.
-- Most applications use libc as a wrapper to do syscalls.
+- Most languages/frameworks use libc as a wrapper to do syscalls.

 ---